 Fall is here, meaning that it's time to enjoy some fresh air with the perfect temperatures for running.
 We can't think of a better way to see all the beautiful fall colours!
 So, it's time to lace up your sneakers and get out for a run.
 Not sure where to go?
 We've got you covered!

-Experience the beauty that Spring in London, ON has to offer while clearing your mind.
-Prepping for a spring or fall race?
+Experience the beauty that London, ON has to offer while clearing your mind.
+Prepping for a spring or summer race?
 We’re happy to share some of our favourite places around the city to lace up the running shoes!

 Full of rich running history, Springbank Park played host to the famous Springbank Road Races in the 1970s & 1980s that would draw some of the top running talent from all across the globe.
 This beautiful 300 acre park has many concrete roads and paths throughout it that will give you tons of options for runs.
 Alternatively, there are many grassy areas if a softer surface is what you’re after.
 The park also features multiple indoor washroom facilities that are open year-round.
 For a map of the park, please click here.